 Just like how the new-gen smartphone camera owners who love their image quality in over-saturated over-processed look, the Jabra Elite 75t will win fans who are into this “extreme-V” shaped sound signature.
 These earbuds sweeten the tracks to sound crystalised with heart-thumping deepness, while lacking in warmth and character.
 Consumers will love it, audiophiles will despise it, but the Elite 75t will satisfy.

 If you are an existing Elite 65t owner, the only reason you should upgrade Elite 75t is if you like all the above-mentioned improvements, especially the new audio tuning, which if you don’t can be easily circumvented with software EQ.
 For me, I would still go for Elite 65t assuming this outdated model would be on sale.
 Retails in Singapore at S$288, Jabra Elite 75t carries a 2-year warranty with 1-to-1 exchange.
+A new variant with wireless charging retails at S$308.
 Visit the official product site here.